GithubArnavSharma/Tinovation-Python/README.md

 - K Neighbors Regression to predict the price of a BMW based on various attributes such as mileage and engine size: 'Car Regression.ipynb'

-- Tinovation Project to use K Neighbors Regression to predict flower type: 'IrisProject.ipynb'
+- Tinovation Project to use K Neighbors Regression to predict flower type: 'Iris Project.ipynb'